hadcl4/Thunder/emulators/README.md

 ```
 sudo cp box86 /usr/local/bin/box86
 ```
 There also are some additional steps to get Box86's binfmt running, but we won't document that here.
+This build has been tested on RPiOS and doesn't work currently.
 ## Box64
 - Platform: x86_64 Linux
 - Arch: aarch64